thinkloop/coding-challenge-video/README.md

 ### Sources of Improvement
-- **Data Validation**: The `startTime` and `endTime` of a clip expect the format `hh:mm:ss`, but there is currently no validation or masks for these inputs.
+- **Data Validation**: The `startTime` and `endTime` of a clip expect the format `hh:mm:ss`, but there is currently no validation or masks for these inputs, or other inputs.

-- **Detect When a Clip Finishes Playing**: When a clip finishes playing there are no app events that get fired to update the UI.
+- **Detect When a Clip Finishes Playing**: When a clip finishes playing no app events get fired to update the UI.

-- **Add Confirmation for Delete Clip Action**: Clicking on the delete clip button instantly deletes the clip without confirmation, which could lead to mistakes.
+- **Add Safeguards for Delete Clip Action**: Clicking the delete button instantly deletes the clip without confirmation or safeguards.

 - **Mobile Compatibility**: I did not verify whether the app looks good on mobile os's (android, ios, wp, etc.)

 - **IE Edge Compatibility**: Media fragments are not fully supported in IE, an improved solution would be to use Javascript to navigate the video.

 ### Conclusion
-This was a fun and useful excercise, and I would be happy to give a guided tour of the code at any time.
+I would be happy to give a guided tour of the code at any time.